lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

       pythonBin: python
       # control init timeout in ms. If the init time is longer than this value, the plugin will be terminated.
       initTimeout: 5000
+      # set the timeout for plugin message sending in milliseconds.
+      sendTimeout: 5000
+      # set the timeout for plugin message receiving in milliseconds.
+      recvTimeout: 5000
 ```

 ## Ruleset Provision